stefaniuk/link-capture-browser-extension/docs/adr/ADR-004_Oversized_HTML_Payload_Handling.md

 Adopt Option A.

 The first-release extension shall keep full HTML as the canonical supported-page capture format.
 The default first-release maximum HTML payload size shall be `1 MiB` (`1,048,576` bytes), measured as the UTF-8 byte length of the captured `html` string before submission.
 If the captured HTML exceeds that limit, the extension shall not silently trim the HTML and shall not substitute extracted text or reader-mode output.
-Instead, it shall return an explicit failure or partial-capture outcome with a documented failure reason, such as `payload_too_large`.
+Instead, it shall return an explicit failure outcome with a documented failure reason, such as `payload_too_large`, and it shall not send a payload.

 Transport-level compression may be used where supported, but only as a transport optimisation.
 Compression must not change the logical payload contract.